How To Date A Dinosaur Fossil

 Now, some of you might be asking: “It’s all well and good knowing that this radioisotope undergoes this decay to form this product, but how is all that actually detected and quantified?”

-Isotopes of an element differ just by their number of neutrons in their nucleus, for example 12C simply has 2 neutrons less than 14C.
-In terms of charge they are identical, meaning that they have the same chemical properties.
-However, their difference in mass can be exploited using mass spectrometry (MS).
+Isotopes of an element differ just by their number of neutrons in their nucleus, for example, 12C simply has 2 neutrons less than 14C.
+In terms of charge, they are identical, meaning that they have the same chemical properties.
+However, mass spectrometry (MS) can be employed to exploit their differences in mass.

-There exists many different variations of mass spectrometry , but they work by a similar principle.
+There exist many different variations of mass spectrometry, but they work by a similar principle.
 The sample is first vaporized (turned into gas) and ionized (turned into positively charged ions), then accelerated along the length of a tube.
-The stream of high speed ions are then deflected by an electric and/or magnetic field, separating them based on their mass/charge ratio.
-They can then be detected using mass analyzers placed at the end of the tube, hopefully with enough sensitivity to tell the isotopes apart.
+An electric and/or magnetic field deflects the stream of high-speed ions, separating them based on their mass/charge ratio.
+Mass analyzers placed at the end of the tube are able to detect these, hopefully with enough sensitivity to tell the isotopes apart.

 Thank you for reading once again, we hope you liked this Jurassic World inspired (kind of) post!